PermutaTriangle/Tilings/README.rst

 In the above code snippet, we have added the obstruction ``gp = 012: (0, 0), (0, 0), (0, 0)``.
 In particular, the 4 crossing
-obstructions, and the 4 localised obstructions, all contained a copy of ``gp``, so we simplify the right hand side by removing these from the tiling.
+obstructions, and the 4 localised obstructions, all contained a copy of ``gp``, so we simplify the right-hand side by removing these from the tiling.
 This simplification step happens automatically when creating a ``Tiling``.

 Fusion